Researchers are developing a device the size of a watch that can continuously monitor the wearer’s blood pressure.

 No needles, no squeezing, nothing invasive.
 Essentially, all you have to do to take your blood pressure is remember to wear the wristband.
 High blood pressure on its own doesn’t sound scary, but blood pressure is indicative of overall heart health.
 And when your heart health is at stake, it’s important to pay attention.

 High blood pressure puts you at risk for a slew of cardiovascular diseases, from heart attack to stroke.
-Across the globe, high blood pressure is the cause of an estimated 7.5 million deaths, or 12.8 percent of all deaths, per year according to the World Health Organization (WHO).
-For some, the risk of cardiovascular diseases doubles with high blood pressure.
+Across the globe, high blood pressure is the cause of an estimated 7.5 million deaths, or 12.8 percent of all deaths, per year according to the

 This technology is still in development, but when it reaches the market it will be one of a slew of new home health devices made possible by advancements in micro-technology.
 And keeping high blood pressure in check won’t be its only use.